penn-state-open-science/survey-fall-2022/README.md

 ## Installation

 - Clone the repo from GitHub.
-- We use `renv` to try to make the code more readily reproducible.
+- ~~We use `renv` to try to make the code more readily reproducible.
 So, there is some time at the beginning where you will be asked to approve the installation of a number of required packages.
 In some cases (e.g., Penn State's RStudio Server instance), the installation process timed out several times because a number of packages had to be compiled from source.
-Running `renv::restore()` again until the full package installation list has been processed seems to work.
+Running `renv::restore()` again until the full package installation list has been processed seems to work.~~ As of 2022-11-04, this is not quite working.
+So, it is disabled.

+### GitHub authentication

+- run `usethis::create_github_token()` to generate an access token on GitHub.
+Copy and save the token in a safe location, e.g., a password manager.
+- run `gitcreds::gitcreds_set()` to save the token.

 ## Survey